lugidm/heizkostenminimalisator/heizkostenminimalisator/README.md

 # heizkostenminimalisator
-Software to control the inlet air of a stove with temperature sensor and communication over MQTT
+Software to control the inlet air of a stove with temperature sensor and (in a later version communication over MQTT)

+Programmed in VSCode with PlatformIO.

 ## Basic Procedure
 * The temperature is measured every TEMP_CHECK_PERIOD, triggered by an interrupt (and also wake-up routine)

 * The oven door-switch has to be connected to an RTC GPIO-PIN https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/gpio.html (defined in pin_setup.h)

+  * When the door is **open, the pin measures inf. resistance => pin is internally pulled up.
+Therefore, the interrupt is triggered when input-pin is 1 -> check this in `ẁakeup_routines.cpp` line 17**

 * As for now, the state, temperature etc. will be displayed on a external display https://eckstein-shop.de/WaveShare-096inch-OLED-Display-Module-White-on-Black-128x64-SPI-I2C.